 Series A in 2008

-Allegro is the provider of energy trading and risk management solutions for power and gas utilities, refiners, producers, commodity traders, retailers, and consumers.
-Allegro's enterprise platform spans front, middle, and back offices – multiple currencies and all commodities.
+Allegro Development is a Dallas-based provider of energy trading and risk management solutions tailored for power and gas utilities, refiners, producers, commodity traders, retailers, and consumers.
+The company specializes in commodity management software that integrates knowledge of commodity trading, risk management, physical logistics, regulatory compliance, and accounting.
+Allegro's enterprise platform supports operations across front, middle, and back offices, accommodating multiple currencies and a wide range of commodities.
+This comprehensive approach allows stakeholders in the energy and agriculture sectors to enhance their results by optimizing the value of their commodities.

 Icera